PaulStanley/oscola-biblatex/README.txt

 =================

-The package consists of three principal files (oscola.bbx, oscola.cbx and english-oscola.lbx) which should be placed where biblatex can find them, documentation (oscola-documentation.pdf), and a very short index style file (oscola.ist).
+The package consists of three principal files (oscola.bbx, oscola.cbx and english-oscola.lbx) which should be placed, documentation (oscola-documentation.pdf), and a very short index style file (oscola.ist).
 Those files are copyright (c) Paul Stanley 2012.

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3